-Retail real estate taxes increased \$1.4 million for the year ended December 31, 2022 compared to the year ended December 31, 2021 primarily due to a one-time real estate tax refund received during the year ended December 31, 2021 for approximately \$1.6 million at Alamo Quarry Market for the tax assessments for 2019 through 2020.
-This was partially offset by higher tax consulting fees of \$0.2 million incurred during the year ended December 31, 2021.
+Retail real estate taxes decreased \$0.2 million for the year ended December 31, 2023 compared to the year ended December 31, 2022 primarily due to a one-time real estate tax refund received during 2023 at Carmel Mountain Plaza and Del Monte Center.

-Multifamily real estate taxes increased \$0.2 million for the year ended December 31, 2022 compared to the year ended December 31, 2021 primarily due to an increase in tax assessments for Hassalo on Eighth - Residential.
+Multifamily real estate taxes increased \$0.1 million for the year ended December 31, 2023 compared to the year ended December 31, 2022 primarily due to an increase in property value assessments across all multifamily properties.

-Mixed-use real estate taxes decreased \$0.3 million for the year ended December 31, 2022 compared to the year ended December 31, 2021 primarily due to COVID-19 and its financial burden on the hospitality industry, as a result of which Honolulu County reduced the tax burden for hotels for 2021 through 2022.
+Mixed-use real estate taxes increased \$0.3 million for the year ended December 31, 2023 compared to the year ended December 31, 2022 primarily due to discontinuation of a reduction in tax burden that was formerly provided by Honolulu County to hotels during 2021 and 2022 in response to the COVID-19 pandemic.